2004 OFC Nations Cup: Final tournament

 The four surviving members (first and second place teams from each group in stage one) of the first stage joined the two seeded teams (Australia and New Zealand) and took part in a tournament where each team played every other once in a tournament held in Adelaide, Australia.

 As this doubled as the 2004 Oceania Nations Cup, the top two teams from the second group stage progressed to a two-legged final to determine the winner of the OFC Nations Cup.
 These two games on home-and-away basis was separate from World Cup qualifying.

 The top two teams from this stage also progressed to the final stage of the 2006 Oceania World Cup qualifying tournament.

-Australia and the Solomon Islands progressed to the final stage.

 Final

 The final of the 2004 Oceania Nations Cup was a two-legged home and away final between the top two teams from the second group stage.

 Australia won 11–1 on aggregate and became the 2004 Oceania Nations Cup Champions.
 They also qualified for the 2005 Confederations Cup.

 Although the second round of 2004 OFC Nations Cup doubled the second round of 2006 FIFA World Cup Oceanian qualification, the final play-off for the World Cup was held separately.
 Australia defeated Solomon Islands again, winning 9–1 on aggregate, and advanced to a play-off against the CONMEBOL (South American) nation Uruguay.